 Veterans Crisis Line

 151 Cherry St., Ukiah

 Free clothing, household linens, and smaller housewares, Wed 9:00am 11:45am.

 First Baptist Church of Clearlake

-Emergency food and clothes closets, Mon, Wed, Thu, and Fri 9:00am – 11:00am.
-Assistance is limited to two times per year, must provide ID.
+Emergency food and clothes closets, Mon, Wed, Thu, and Fri 9:00am 11:00am.
+Assistance is limited to three times per year, must provide ID.